Before attending classes and/or sessions at the Pennsylvania Hospital Diabetes Education Center, patients must have the following:

 National Diabetes Prevention Program (NDPP)

 The National Diabetes Prevention Program is a year-long program designed by the Centers for Disease Control and Prevention for individuals who are at risk for developing type 2 diabetes.
 The program is facilitated by certified lifestyle change coaches.
-The program encourages participants to make healthy food choices and commit to 150 minutes of physical activity weekly to promote a 5-7% weight change over the program.
+The program encourages participants to make healthy food choices and commit to 150 minutes of physical activity weekly to promote a 5-to-7 percent weight change over the program.
 The Diabetes Education Center offers the NDPP for Medicare participants who qualify for the program.
-Groups start in August every year and run through July of the following year.

 LOCATION and CONTACT INFORMATION